 - Leg weakness could indicate abdominal, lower back, or spinal nerve injuries

-- Labored or painful breathing and chest or back pain may be associated lung, heart, or vascular injuries
+- Labored or painful breathing and chest or back pain may be associated with lung, heart, or vascular injuries

 - Neck pain or stiffness, often resulting from whiplash